 Workshop at CERN IdeaSquare

-An interdisciplinary workshop on the theme of “Contemplative Collaboration” was co-facilitated with Nathalie Legros and hosted at the IdeaSquare innovation hub at CERN in May 2017, thanks to the support of Dr. Markus Nordberg.
+An interdisciplinary workshop on the theme of “Contemplative Collaboration”, co-facilitated by Wolfgang Lukas and Nathalie Legros, was hosted at the IdeaSquare innovation hub at CERN in May 2017 with the support of Dr. Markus Nordberg.
 This workshop brought together for the first time particle physicists, contemplative neuroscientists, and other individuals working at NGOs and in the private sector, to explore the creative tension between competition and collaboration.

 1st, 2nd, 3rd person perspectives